-Limits · Cloudflare Workers docs
+Limits

 Bundled Usage Model

-Workers on the Bundled Usage Model are intended for use cases below 50 ms. Bundled Workers limits are based on CPU time, rather than duration.
+Workers on the Bundled Usage Model are intended for use cases below 50 ms. Bundled Workers limits are based on CPU time, rather than duration .
 This means that the time limit does not include the time a script is waiting for responses from network calls.
-The billing model for Bundled Workers is based on requests that exceed the included number of requests on the
+The billing model for Bundled Workers is based on requests that exceed the included number of requests on the Paid plan.
+Learn more about Usage Model pricing .

 Unbound Usage Model

-The Workers Unbound Usage Model has a significantly higher limit than the Bundled Usage Model and is intended for use cases up to 30 seconds.
-Unbound Worker limits are based on duration, meaning the limit includes the time a script is waiting for responses from network calls.
-Learn more about Usage Model pricing.
+The Workers Unbound Usage Model has a significantly higher limit than the Bundled Usage Model and is intended for use cases up to 30 seconds of CPU time for HTTP requests and up to 15 minutes of CPU time for Cron Triggers.
+Duration is not capped but after 30 seconds there is a slightly higher chance of eviction.
+Learn more about Usage Model pricing .

 KV limits